 Discerning through the experiences and stories of two people can be tricky and confusing.
 This lack of clarity is especially true when abuse is involved.
 From the outside, the behaviors of both people may seem to be unhealthy.
 This is especially true with relationships that have a long history of abuse.
 These cases can often appear as if there are two victims and two abusers.
 As someone trying to help the couple, it is hard to figure out what is up and what is down.
 There can be a temptation to throw your hands up and direct them to couple’s therapy.
 This blog is for you.
 Understanding the effect longstanding abuse has on a victim will help you recognize their body’s natural response to the harm they are experiencing.
 This recognition of the seemingly erratic responses as natural allows you to discern who is the victim.

 There is only one victim and one abuser in most cases.
 This is true even when the victim reacts to the abuser in an abusive manner.
 The victim’s response is known as “reactive abuse”.
 This is a victim’s reaction to the overwhelming injustice the abuser is doing.
 Reactive Abuse does not put the victim on an equal par with the abuser or transform them from victim to abuser.
 “Why doesn’t it?” you might ask.
-The answer requires us to go into the mindset of the person harming and the brain’s response to the one injured.
+The answer requires us to go into the mindset of the person harming and the brain’s response of the one who has been injured.

 Victims of domestic violence do not bring violence upon themselves, nor are they abusive like their partner is.
 Abusers, or those who cause harm, have entrenched faulty beliefs and feelings of entitlement rooted deep within.
 These assumptions encourage them to use manipulative and defensive tactics so they can maintain power and control.
 These tactics can be overt, such as through physical, sexual, or overt emotional abuse such as name-calling, raging, and yelling.
 Or, they can be covert through gaslighting, minimization, or any other hidden manipulative behavior.
 Whether overt or covert, any abusive act is a form of violence.
 The reverse, however, is not automatically true because violence does not necessarily equal abuse.